dejong-jelmer/pn-exercise/README.md

   - `$ composer install`
 * Run in terminal:
   - `$ php -S localhost:9030 -t public`
-* In your broswer go to:
+* In your browser go to:
   - `localhost:9030`

 # Requirements